Bullying Stories: A History Of Bullying

 This is what most of us think of when we think of bullying.
-Traditional bullying involves children and adolescents.
-The bullying can be physical, such as pushing a kid around during recess, or verbal.
+Traditional bullying typically involves children and adolescents.
+Bullying can be physical, such as pushing a kid around during recess, or verbal.
 Name-calling, excluding the child, and spreading rumors are just a few examples of bullying.

 Childhood is an incredibly important period of our development, so someone who is bullied as a child could grow up to have self-esteem issues and other mental health concerns.
-Meanwhile, the bully may experience aggression if their behavior is not addressed.
+Meanwhile, the bully may learn that aggression is acceptable if their behavior is not addressed.

-At best, the bullied person learns to cope with their mistreatment, and perhaps the bullying goes away in time.
+At best, the bullied person may learn to cope with their mistreatment, and perhaps the bullying goes away in time.
 However, bullying can be so intense that it can cause severe mental health disorders and possibly lead to suicide.

 Some believe bullying someone to take their own life is becoming a trend.
 However, suicide is not a new outcome of bullying.
-In 1877, William Arthur Gibbs hung himself after being physically bullied.
+In 1877, William Arthur Gibbs hung himself for fear of being bullied.
 The English child was only 12 years old.

 A growing problem in the digital age is cyberbullying.
-Before the internet, bullying required some strength and power to take effect.
-In the cyber world, anyone can bully.
-They can remain anonymous and they can say things they would never say to one's face.
-The effects can be as harmful as traditional bullying.
+Before the internet, bullying may have required some strength and power to take effect.
+In the cyber world, anyone can become a bully.
+Many people can remain unknown and say things they might never say to someone in person.
+The effects of cyberbullying can be as harmful as traditional bullying.
 Cyberbullying can be quite complicated to define, but it can also be considered quite prevalent.

-Trolling, which is saying something provocative to get a reaction, can be bullying, but depending on the context, it can also be harmless fun.
-Going into a forum dedicated to basketball and posting a comment that says "basketball sucks" is probably not cyberbullying, but instead harmless trolling.
-Constantly targeting one individual with harassing comments?
-That is cyberbullying.
+Trolling, which is saying something provocative to get a reaction, can be bullying, but depending on the context, it can also be harmless.
+Going into a forum dedicated to basketball and posting a comment that says, "basketball sucks" is probably not cyberbullying, but instead “trolling.”
+But constantly targeting one individual with harassing comments can instead be considered cyberbullying.